 $2695 per person, double occupancy

-Utopia VIllage is one of the most rfaved-about destinations in the Caribbean today.
+Utopia Village is one of the most raved-about destinations in the Caribbean today.
 The accommodation are wonderful.
 The meals are gourmet.
-The staff is unfailingly courteous and friendly, And oh yeah - the DIVING IS AWESOME.
-We just had a group get back from there and they'll back up everything I've written above - which is why Dennis has decided to add this trip to our 2019 itinerary.
-Space is VERY limited to only 16 people (THat's all the resort will hold), so call us at 919-255-1931 to get your deposit in as soon as you can.
+The staff is unfailingly courteous and friendly, And oh yeah – the DIVING IS AWESOME.
+We just had a group get back from there and they’ll back up everything I’ve written above – which is why Dennis has decided to add this trip to our 2019 itinerary.
+Space is VERY limited to only 16 people (That’s all the resort chooses to take at any one time), so call us at 919-255-1931 to get your deposit in as soon as you can.

 Trip does not include: